FUEL4EP/HomeAutomation/AsksinPP_developments/addons/hb-ep-devices-addon/CCU_RM/AsksinPP_addon_files_generator/README.md

 # have fun and give feedback

 - enjoy!
 Feedback and improvement suggestions are welcome!
-- please always provide suffiecient test data for debugging if you found some deficiencies
+- please always provide sufficient test data for debugging if you found some deficiencies

 ## Lizenz